drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 off-diagonal, weighting the off-diagonal mass in each cell by its distance from the main diagonal.
-This measure yields a value of 1 for an identity matrix, zero for a uniform matrix, and −1 for a matrix with all its mass concentrated in the extreme lower left and/or upper right cell(s).
+This measure yields a value of 1 for an identity matrix, zero for a uniform matrix, and −1 for a matrix with all its mass concentrated in the extreme lower left and upper right cells.

 This notion of diagonality requires that adjacent rows be relatively similar and distant rows be relatively dissimilar (and likewise for columns);